303 Dummy Bren Light Machine Gun (Inoperable)

 Buyer must have a current endorsed NZ firearms licence and complete a permit to procure.

-Bren machine gun, British adaptation of a Czech light machine gun.
+Bren machine gun, a British adaptation of a Czech light machine gun.
 Its name originated as an acronym from Brno, where the Czech gun was made, and Enfield, where the British adaptation was made.
-Gas-operated and air-cooled, the Bren was first produced in 1937 and became one of the most widely used weapons of its type.
-During World War II it was produced in .303 calibre for British use, and it was manufactured in Canada as a 7.92-mm weapon for Chinese Nationalist troops.
+Gas-operated and air-cooled, the Bren was first produced in 1937 and became one of the most widely used firearms of its type.
+During World War II it was produced in .303 calibre for British use, and it was manufactured in Canada as a 7.92-mm firearm for Chinese Nationalist troops.

-After the war the Bren gun was modified to fire the standard 7.62-mm NATO rifle round.
-By the end of the 20th century it had been replaced in first-line British service by the L7 series of 7.62-mm general purpose machine guns and by light support weapons firing NATO’s 5.56-mm assault rifle round.
+After the war, the Bren gun was modified to fire the standard 7.62-mm NATO rifle round.
+By the end of the 20th century, it had been replaced in first-line British service by the L7 series of 7.62-mm general purpose machine guns and by light support firearms firing NATO’s 5.56-mm assault rifle round.
 Nevertheless, a version of the 7.62-mm Bren gun was produced by the Indian Ordnance Factories into the 21st century.

 Gun City is NZ's largest firearms dealers.
 We have been selling, importing, exporting, manufacturing, customising and repairing firearms and accessories since 1978.
 We have the largest range of guns, ammo and accessories available now, online in New Zealand.